Keebler Company: Keebler Elves

 The animated Keebler Elves, led by "Ernest J. 'Ernie' Keebler", rank among the best-known characters from commercials.
 Ernie is the head elf and the friendliest of the bunch.
 The elves have appeared in countless television advertisements throughout the years (most of them animated at FilmFair), shown baking their unique products.
 In the commercials, the Keebler tree logo is often turned into the tree in which the elves reside.

 Leo Burnett Worldwide, an advertising agency, created the elves in 1968, calling the bakery "The Hollow Tree Factory."

 J.J.
 Keebler was the original "king elf" in 1969, and was featured in a classroom film about how animated commercials are made, "Show and Sell", with J.J.'s voice performed by Alan Reed, Sr. Ernie Keebler became "head elf" in 1970.
 White-haired Ernie wears a green jacket, a white shirt with a yellow tie, a red vest, and floppy shoes.

 Ernie Keebler was voiced by Parley Baer from 1969 until he suffered a stroke in 1997.
 He was followed by Walker Edmiston, who voiced the character from 1997 to 2007.
-Frank Welker portrayed the character from 2007 to 2009.
+Andre Stojka portrayed the character from 2007 to 2009.
 Richard Henzel has voiced the character since 2016.

 Other elves were Fryer Tuck (who promoted "Munch-ems"), Ernie's nephews Zoot and J.J. (known for Pizzarias Pizza Chips), Ernie's mother Ma Keebler, young Elmer Keebler, Buckets (who threw fudge on the cookies), Fast Eddie (who wrapped the products), Sam (the peanut butter baker), Roger (the jeweler), Doc (the doctor and cookie maker), Zack (the fudge shoppe supervisor), Flo (the accountant), Leonardo (the artist), Elwood (who ran through the dough), Professor, Edison, Larry and Art.
 Frank Welker voiced a number of the Elves.
 Many of the Keebler commercials were narrated by the announcer Danny Dark.
 The first Keebler elves were drawn by children's author/illustrator and commercial artist Roger Bradfield.